Entanglement spectrum and entropy in topological non-Hermitian systems and non-unitary conformal field theories: Entanglement entropy and entanglement spectrum in non-Hermitian systems

-For finite $u$, we first analyze the entanglement entropy at the critical point $w-v=-u$ which separates the trivial PT symmetric phase and the PT broken phase.
+For finite $u$, we first analyze the entanglement entropy at the critical point $w-v=-u$ which separates the trivial PT-symmetric phase and the spontaneously PT-broken phase.
 At this critical point, we observe that all eigenvalues of the correlation matrix are real and they come in pairs, $\xi_\alpha >1$ and $\xi_\beta = 1-\xi_\alpha<0$.
 This pair-wise structure of the eigenvalues guarantees that the entanglement entropy is real and negative.
-As shown in Fig.\ \ref{F4}(a), the entanglement entropy scales logarithmically $S_A = ({c}/{3}) \ln [\sin ({\pi L_A}/{L})] +\rm {const.}$ with the central charge $c=-2$.
-Since the spectrum at this critical point is linear at $k=\pm \pi$, one can write down the effective field action as $S= \int dxdt ( \psi^\dagger_b \bar{\partial} \psi_c+ \bar{\psi}^\dagger_b \partial \bar{\psi}_c)$, where $\partial = (1/2)(\partial_x - i \partial_t)$, $\bar{\partial} = (1/2)(\partial_x + i \partial_t)$, and $\psi_{b/c}$ ($\bar{\psi}_{b/c})$ represent the fermionic fields for the right-moving (left-moving) modes.
+As shown in Fig.\ \ref{F4}(a), we found from numerical calculations that the entanglement entropy scales logarithmically $S_A = ({c}/{3}) \ln [\sin ({\pi L_A}/{L})] +\rm {const.}$ with the central charge $c=-2$.
+Since the spectrum at this critical point is linear around $k=\pm \pi$, one can write down the effective field theory action as $S= \int dxdt ( \psi^\dagger_b \bar{\partial} \psi_c+ \bar{\psi}^\dagger_b \partial \bar{\psi}_c)$, where $\partial = (1/2)(\partial_x - i \partial_t)$, $\bar{\partial} = (1/2)(\partial_x + i \partial_t)$, and $\psi_{b/c}$ ($\bar{\psi}_{b/c})$ represent the fermionic fields for the right-moving (left-moving) modes.
 (We have set the Fermi velocity to be one).
 We identify $\psi^\dagger_{b(c)}$ as the right(left) creation operator $\psi^\dagger_{R(L)}$ defined in Eq.\ (\ref{Eq1}).
-A crucial observation here is that states associated to these right and left fermionic operators are not normalizable at the critical point \cite{Norm}: The ill-defined norm of the quantum states can be thought of as an inkling of the ghost theory.
+A crucial observation here is that states associated with these right and left fermionic operators are not normalizable at the critical point \cite{Norm}: The ill-defined norm of the quantum states can be thought of as a hallmark of the ghost theory.
 The above action, with proper assignment of the conformal dimensions, defines the {\it bc}-ghost CFT with central charge $c=-2$ \cite{SM, Polchinski,Blumenhagen,FRIEDAN198693, KAUSCH2000513, Kausch1995,GURUSWAMY1998661}.
-The entanglement entropy detects the correct central charge as we expect. { However, there are subtleties to get the $c=-2$ scaling of the entanglement entropy.
-We need to choose the periodic boundary condition and consider the half-filling ground state, where we fill the (left/right) state at the crossing point but with a tiny momentum shift\cite{numrics}.
-While imposing anti-periodic, open boundary conditions, or not including the state at the crossing point, the scaling of the entanglement entropy gives the central charge $c=1$\cite{HS}.
-One possible explanation of the sensitivity of boundary conditions is that the ill-defined norm only occurs at the crossing point $k=\pi$, which the {\it bc}-ghost CFT are applicable for. }
+The entanglement entropy detects the correct central charge as we expect.